kohnish/sway-dynamic-workspace/README.md

    e.g.
    ```
    # A daemon to keep one empty workspace (requires executable called hello-wayland(blank dot gui process) in the PATH)
+   # It'll create an empty black dot node to stop sway from killing empty workspaces.
    exec sway-keep-workspace

    # Move current node to next dynamic workspace (maximize)